Missed period? Blessing or curse?

 2. Is it the pills?

 If we are not pregnant and are on birth control pills then the next thought involves cursing the meds.
-Although these low-dose oestrogen pills or hormonal IUDs don’t stop the periods all together, but they sure can create chaos with the cycle for some time and it’s normal.
+Although these low-dose oestrogen pills or hormonal IUDs don’t stop the periods altogether, they sure can create chaos with the cycle for some time and it’s normal.

 Related reading: Is talking to an ex healthy?
 Five people, five different opinions